-The main threat is related to a stolen Ledger Nano S. As soon as the Ledger Nano S is stolen, the adversary gets a full control over the device meaning that sensitive operations can be processed.
+The main threat is related to a stolen Ledger Nano X. As soon as the Ledger Nano X is stolen, a physical access to the hardware wallet is available.
+This stolen Ledger Nano X is not exploitable by the adversary.
+The PIN, defined by the genuine End-User during the on boarding phase, is required to get a full control over the device.
+Sensitive operations can be processed only if the candidate PIN matches with the reference PIN.